 18 November, 2009

 Although there are some marvellous arias for sopranos, I usually find contraltos much more pleasant to listen to.
 My favourite contralto aria is "Quae moerebat et dolebat" from the Pergolesi "Stabat Mater" (See here for a beautiful rendition of it as a duet -- in the setting of a beautiful Italian church).

 But last night Anne and I were listening to "O mio babbino caro" from Puccini's "Gianni Schicchi" sung by Australian soprano Yvonne Kenny and I was rather mesmerized by her performance.
 Such a strong pure voice.

-I couldn't find a video online of her singing it but to give you an idea of the song, there is a video here of a very attractive Norwegian soprano singing it.
+I couldn't find a video online of her singing it but there is an even better version of it by Netrebko below

 14 November, 2009